 Compared to other kitchen knives, boning knives are more flexible than others, yet not as flexible as a filet knife.
 That said, there are both stiff and flexible boning knives available.
 You want a sturdier blade for tougher cuts of protein like poultry or beef because it allows the knife to get close to the bones of a meat product without succumbing to the tough texture.
 In this particular instance, a flexible knife could cause injury.

-What's a boning knife used for?
+What is a boning knife used for?

 Boning knives have long, semi-flexible blades that are useful for boning meats, pork, poultry, and fish.
-The thin blade allows them to easily pierce meats and their sharp blades are efficient in working around bones.
+The thin blade allows them to pierce meats easily, and their sharp blades are efficient in working around bones.
 The curved blade allows you to cut meat away from the bones.

 Why Trust The Spruce Eats?